Signed in as:

 What about fasting with the keto lifestyle?

 Fasting on a keto diet creates a metabolic synergy where both practices work toward the same goal: inducing and deepening nutritional ketosis.
-While the keto diet uses food to shift your metabolism, fasting uses time, allowing your body to more rapidly deplete glycogen stores and switch to burning stored fat for fuel.
+While the keto diet uses food to shift your metabolism, fasting uses time, allowing your body to more rapidly deplete glycogen stores and switch to burning stored fat for fuel, further enhancing weight loss.

 Exercise